Remote Docker Environments¶

 A number of people have found it easy to test their projects using DDEV on a CI system like GitHub Actions, Travis CI, or CircleCI.
 Instead of setting up a hosting environment for testing, they start the project using DDEV and run their tests.

-Examples of this approach are demonstrated in Codeception Tests in Travis CI with DDEV and Selenium and a DDEV Setup GitHub Action.
+Examples of this approach are demonstrated in Codeception Tests in Travis CI with DDEV and Selenium and Setup DDEV in GitHub Workflows.

 Integration of DDEV Docker Images Into Other Projects¶